Bylaws of the College Broadcasters, Inc.

-A. Will serve as a non-voting ex-officio member of the Board.
+A. Serves as a non-voting ex-officio member of the Board.

-A. Serve as a non-voting ex-officio member of the Board for a minimum of one year, depending on Board election results and position assignments.
+A. Serves as a non-voting ex-officio member of the Board for a minimum of one year.

 3.6.
 Meetings of the Directors.
 Meetings of the Directors may be held in person, via telephone conference call, or other telecommunications medium.
 The Directors shall meet one or more times each month of the year.
 The times and places for holding meetings of the Directors may be fixed from time to time by resolution of the Directors.
-A special meeting of the Directors may be called at any time by the unanimous consent of the Executive Officers, or upon the request of a majority of the members of the Directors.
-The most recent edition of Roberts Rules of Order shall govern meeting procedures.
+A special meeting of the Directors may be called at any time upon the request of a majority of the members of the Directors.
+The most recent edition of Robert’s Rules of Order shall govern meeting procedures.